amolchandurkar/angular-monorepo/README.md

   - The builds are generated in dist folder.
     - "build:tracker”: “ng build ui-tracker --prod",
-    - "build:covidapi”: “ng build server-trackerapi — prod",
+    - "build:trackerdapi”: “ng build server-trackerapi — prod",
   - To create the UI app build, run the following command
     - npm run build:tracker
   - To create the server app build, run the following command